-Predominantly a wooded site in a suburban setting, the campus has three main clusters of academic and support buildings with adjacent surface parking.
+The campus has clusters of academic and support buildings with adjacent surface parking.
 The lots are sensitively arranged.
-The land between the main buildings and the shore transitions from a man-made lawn and landscaping treatment to natural woods and shore vegetation.
-The lush trees many of which are draped with Spanish moss, lawns, and landscaping plus the personal scale and texture of the multi-shaped brick buildings exude a suburban air of repose and comfort and welcome.
+The land between the main buildings and the shore transitions from a manmade lawn and landscaping treatment to natural woods and shore vegetation.
+The lush trees, many of which are draped with Spanish moss, lawns, and landscaping plus the personal scale and texture of the multi-shaped brick buildings exude an air of repose, comfort and welcome.
 The Academic cluster of buildings houses classrooms, faculty offices, and administration.
 On the eastern side is the main maintenance and physical plant facility.
 Recreation and open spaces are primarily around the northern and western sides of the buildings toward the water.
-Maintenance and support activities also occur at the three small storage buildings on Bay Drive in the southwest corner.

 The natural amenity of North Bay provides a northern boundary to the site as well as a spectacular view.
 Across Brown Avenue to the east is a modest, well-kept neighborhood of single-family homes.
-Gulf Coast Community College is to the south across Collegiate Drive with which FSU Panama City shares a library and police services and whose playing fields and courts are available to FSU students.
-FSU Panama City Campus will continue to explore additional common facility and infrastructure opportunities with Gulf Coast Community College.
+Gulf Coast State College is to the south across Collegiate Drive with which FSU Panama City shares a library and police services and whose playing fields and courts are available to FSU students.
+FSU Panama City Campus will continue to explore additional common facility and infrastructure opportunities with Gulf Coast State College.
 The site also adjoins a local county park on the west and lies in close proximity to the Gulf of Mexico.